labex-labs/open-source-labs/django/lab-06-add-a-stylesheet-and-an-image/step2.md

 These are the **basics**.
 For more details on settings and other bits included with the framework see `the static files howto </howto/static-files/index>` and `the staticfiles reference </ref/contrib/staticfiles>`. `Deploying static files </howto/static-files/deployment>` discusses how to use static files on a real server.

-When you're comfortable with the static files, read `part 7 of this tutorial </intro/tutorial07>` to learn how to customize Django's automatically-generated admin site.
+When you're comfortable with the static files, read **Customizing Django's Admin Site** to learn how to customize Django's automatically-generated admin site.